Message to Graduates

 - and above all, an intrinsic love of learning.

-Our faculty also look forward to welcoming you back down the road for an in-person, official celebration of all you’ve accomplished as students and the promise of what you’re set to discover as alums.
+Our faculty wish you the best and celebrate all you’ve accomplished as students and the promise of what you’re set to discover as alums.

 Jeremy Bailenson, Director of Graduate Studies